JAC-CS-Programming-4-W24/Notes/5-Generics/README.md

 2. We declare that `Pair` is `Generic[T]`, that is has a type variable `T`.
 Think of *generic* as a *general purpose* version of our class.
 3. We use the variable `T` wherever we would have used `int` or `str` in the previous versions.
 This will be how the type checker will figure out what constrains the creation of pairs.

 To use this *generic* pair we need to tell the type checker what flavour of pair it is by providing a type *argument* for `T`.
-We do this when we declare a variable (or parameter), with a syntax you are likely familiar with:
+We do this when we declare a variable (or parameter) of our generic data type.
+The syntax is something you are likely familiar with:

 ```python
 point_2d: Pair[int] = Pair(3, 4)
 user_pass: Pair[str] = StrPair("foo", "abc123")
 ```

+The type inside the square brackets `[int]` (or `[str]`) is the type argument that is assigned to the type parameter `T` for that specific pair.

 So what would happen if tried the